mlochbaum/Singeli/README.md

     x = x + 1    # Increment

 This does *not* change the compile time value of `x` or `y`, which is a register.
-Declaration and reassignment do essentially the same thing at compile time, but at runtime they're two different things.
+Declaration and reassignment do essentially the same thing at runtime, but at compile time they're two different things.
 Declaration is basically a `def` statement bundled with an assignment of the initial value.
-Assignment is a plain function that acts on a register and a value, and could even be wrapped in a generator `assign{name,value}` if you wanted.
-In fact, the left-hand side of an assignment (but not a declaration) can be a full expression, as long as it resolves to a register at compile time.
-Try `(if (0) a; else b) = c` for example.
+Assignment is a plain function that acts on a register and a value, and can be used in generator calls.
+The left-hand side can be a full expression, as long as it resolves to a register at compile time—try `(if (0) a; else b) = c` for example.
+The built-in [file](include/skin/cmut.singeli) `skin/cmut` (part of `skin/c`) defines generators for C operators `+=`, `/=`, `>>=`, and so on, so you can write:

+    x += 1
+    ++x

-At runtime, the register represents one value at a time, so whenever it's used it's the current value that will be visible.
+At runtime, a register represents one value at a time, so whenever it's used it's the current value that will be visible.
 If you want to save the value somewhere, make another register, like `x0 := x`.
+This can be done even in a generator, so that `def clone{old} = { new:=old }` copies any typed value.
+So while `skin/cmut` doesn't define `x++` because Singeli has no postfix operators, it's possible to make a generator that copies the parameter, increments it, and returns the copy.

 ## Control flow